jybsuper/jybsuper.github.io/_posts/2025-06-29-multiturn_forward_pass.md

 ![Multi-turn Training Context](/assets/img/posts/multiturn-forward-pass/training-context.excalidraw.png)

-This creates a fundamental discrepancy: inference-time models operate without previous reasoning content in their context, while training-time models have access to all previous reasoning content.
-In this blog, I'll explore different approaches to solve this problem efficiently and provide comprehensive comparisons.
+This creates a fundamental problem: **models are trained on contexts they never see during inference**.
+In this post, I'll explore three approaches to bridge this gap, with detailed implementations and performance analysis.

 # Approaches to Bridge the Training-Inference Gap

-I've identified three potential solutions to address this context mismatch.
-To evaluate their feasibility for VeRL, I built prototypes using Qwen3-4B and analyzed their practicality.
+To evaluate different solutions for VeRL, I built prototypes using Qwen3-4B and analyzed their correctness, performance, and practicality.
+Let's examine each approach in detail.

 ## Base Solution: Turn-by-Turn Forward Passes

-The most straightforward approach is to abandon turn packing entirely and run separate forward passes for each turn, mimicking the inference pattern exactly.
+The most straightforward approach mimics inference behavior exactly: process each turn individually with separate forward passes.

 ### Why Standard Multi-Turn Training Works

-Before diving into this solution, let's understand why typical multi-turn training can pack all turns into a single forward pass.
-The key insight is that **standard models maintain content immutability**: once tokens are generated in a turn, they remain unchanged when included as context for future turns.
+Before diving into the solution, let's understand why typical multi-turn training can pack all turns into a single forward pass.
+The key insight is **content immutability**: once tokens are generated in a turn, they remain unchanged when included as context for future turns.

 This immutability enables an important optimization:
-- **Single-pass training**: Calculate loss for Turn 1, Turn 2, and Turn 3 messages all in one forward pass
+- **Training**: Calculate loss for all turns in one forward pass
-- **Multi-pass inference**: Run three separate forward passes (one per turn) — this is the inherent nature of autoregressive generation, not a training-imposed requirement
+- **Inference**: Run separate forward passes per turn (inherent to autoregressive generation)

-These produce identical results because the tokens from earlier turns don't change based on their position in the conversation.
-The model sees the exact same token sequences whether processed together or separately.
+These produce identical results because the tokens from earlier turns don't change.
+The model sees the exact same sequences whether processed together or separately.

 ### Why Reasoning Models Break This Assumption

-Reasoning models violate this immutability principle.
-When an assistant message with reasoning content becomes part of the chat history, the model's chat template **removes the reasoning tokens**.
-This means:
+Reasoning models violate content immutability.
+When an assistant message becomes part of the chat history, the model's chat template **removes the reasoning tokens**:

-- **Training forward pass**: Sees `Human 1 → Assistant 1 (reasoning + response) → Human 2 → Assistant 2 (reasoning + response)`
+- **Training sees**: `Human 1 → Assistant 1 (reasoning + response) → Human 2 → Assistant 2 (reasoning + response)`
-- **Inference forward passes**:
+- **Inference sees**:
-  - Turn 2 sees: `Human 1 → Assistant 1 (response only) → Human 2 → Assistant 2 (reasoning + response)`
+  - Turn 2: `Human 1 → Assistant 1 (response only) → Human 2 → Assistant 2 (reasoning + response)`
-  - Turn 3 sees: `Human 1 → Assistant 1 (response only) → Human 2 → Assistant 2 (response only) → Human 3 → Assistant 3 (reasoning + response)`
+  - Turn 3: `Human 1 → Assistant 1 (response only) → Human 2 → Assistant 2 (response only) → Human 3 → Assistant 3 (reasoning + response)`

-The model is effectively trained on contexts it will never see during inference, creating a distribution mismatch.
+The model trains on contexts it will never encounter during inference, creating a distribution mismatch.

 ### The Turn-by-Turn Approach